 Some place-names give clues to the origins of the early settlers who founded the place.
 For example in the south of our region around Middlesbrough there are many place-names ending in the element ‘by’: Thornaby, Ormesby, Tollesby, Normanby, Danby, Lackenby, Lazenby, Maltby and so on.
-These are all Viking – and usually Danish in origin (though Normanby points to Norwegian ‘northmen’.
+These ‘by’ names are all Viking – and usually Danish in origin, although Normanby points to Norwegian ‘northmen’.

 In Old Danish a ‘by’ was a Viking farm or village and even today a quick scan of a map of Denmark and you’ll find dozens and dozens of little villages with names like Norby, Kaerby, Staby, Balleby, Foldby, Karlby, Draby, Voldby, Rakkeby and Mejby.
 Many of these wouldn’t seem at all out of place in North Yorkshire.

-Most place-names in England, including the North East England usually of Anglo-Saxon origin.
+Most place-names in England, including the North East of England are usually of Anglo-Saxon origin.
 The Angles and Saxons were a Germanic people closely related to the later Vikings.
 The original Anglo-Saxon coastal homelands stretched from Frisia and the Netherlands up to the present day border of Germany and Denmark.